 Rotigotine Transdermal Patch

 Rotigotine transdermal patches are used to treat the signs and symptoms of Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance) including shaking of parts of the body, stiffness, slowed movements, and problems with balance.
+Rotigotine transdermal patches are also used to treat restless legs syndrome (RLS or Ekbom syndrome; a condition that causes discomfort in the legs and a strong urge to move the legs, especially at night and when sitting or lying down).
 Rotigotine is in a class of medications called dopamine agonists.
 It works by acting in place of dopamine, a natural substance produced in the brain that is needed to control movement.

 Transdermal rotigotine comes as a patch to apply to the skin.
 It is usually applied once a day.
 Apply the rotigotine patch at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use rotigotine exactly as directed.